smithy-lang/smithy-rs/design/src/rfcs/rfc0020_service_builder.md

 }
 ```

 We have purposely omitted details from the model that are unimportant to describing the proposal.
 We also omit distracting details from the Rust snippets.
 Code generation is linear in the sense that, code snippets can be assumed to extend to multiple operations in a predictable way.
-In the case where we do want to speak generally about an operation and it's associated types, we use `{Operation}`, for example `{Operation}Input` is the input type of an unspecified operation.
+In the case where we do want to speak generally about an operation and its associated types, we use `{Operation}`, for example `{Operation}Input` is the input type of an unspecified operation.

 Here is a quick example of what a customer might write when using the service builder: